Nordix/keycloak-secrets-vault-provider/README.md

 ./mvnw clean package -DskipTests=true
 ```

-Copy the JAR file to the `providers` directory in your Keycloak distribution.
+Copy the JAR file to the `secrets-provider/target/` directory in your Keycloak distribution.
 For instance, in the official Keycloak container image releases, place the JAR file in the `/opt/keycloak/providers/`.